philmcminn/new-paper/README.md

 later](#file-and-directory-naming--use-kebab-case), choose a name formatted in "kebab-case" (i.e., all lower case with hyphens as word separators).

 GitHub repositories can be re-named at any time.
 To do this, go the "Settings" tab.

+> [!NOTE]
-Note that you may need to reclone the repository on your local machine after doing this.
+> You may need to re-clone the repository on your local machine or simply connect your local repository to new url by `git remote set-url origin [NEW URL]`

 ### Cloning and Initialising Your Repository